esikm/Pillow/docs/reference/ImageStat.rst

 The :py:mod:`ImageStat` module calculates global statistics for an image, or for a region of an image.

-.. py:class:: PIL.ImageStat.Stat(image_or_list, mask=None)
+.. py:class:: PIL2.ImageStat.Stat(image_or_list, mask=None)

     Calculate statistics for the given image.
 If a mask is included, only the regions covered by that mask are included in the statistics.
 You can also pass in a previously calculated histogram.

-    :param image: A PIL image, or a precalculated histogram.
+    :param image: A PIL2 image, or a precalculated histogram.
     :param mask: An optional mask.

     .. py:attribute:: extrema